-Our Birks brand consists of internally developed luxury fine jewelry and bridal collections as well as watches and gift items.
-We also offer a large selection of desirable timepieces at various price points and giftware.
-Part of our strategy is to increase our exclusive offering of internally-designed goods sold to our customers, consisting primarily of fine jewelry and bridal offerings, all of which leverage the Birks brand loyalty in their respective markets and in order to differentiate our products with unique and exclusive designs.
+Our Birks brand consists of internally developed luxury fine jewelry and bridal collections as well as gift items.
+Part of our strategy is to increase our exclusive offering of internally designed goods sold to our customers, consisting primarily of fine jewelry and bridal offerings, all of which leverage the Birks brand loyalty in their respective markets and in order to differentiate our products with unique and exclusive designs.

-Our stores, operating under the Maison Birks, Brinkhaus, Breitling, Graff and Patek Phillippe brands, carry a large selection of prestigious brand name timepieces, as well as timepieces made by Rolex, Tudor, Baume & Mercier, Breitling, Cartier, Chaumet, Dinh Van Paris, Frédérique Constant, Graff, Grand Seiko, IWC, Jaeger Lecoultre, Longines, Montblanc, Panerai, Patek Phillippe, Tag Heuer, and Van Cleef & Arpels.
+Our stores, operating under the Maison Birks, Brinkhaus, Breitling, Graff and Patek Philippe brands, carry a large selection of prestigious brand name timepieces including timepieces made by Rolex, Tudor, Baume & Mercier, Breitling, Cartier, Chaumet, Frédérique Constant, Graff, Grand Seiko, IWC, Jaeger Lecoultre, Longines, Montblanc, Panerai, Patek Philippe, and Tag Heuer.
 We also carry an exclusive collection of high quality jewelry that we design.
-We emphasize Birks brand jewelry offerings but also include other designer jewelry made by Chaumet, Dinh Van Paris, Graff, Marco Bicego, Messika, Roberto Coin, Van Cleef & Arpels, and Yoko London.
+We emphasize Birks brand jewelry offerings but also include other designer jewelry made by Chaumet, Dinh Van Paris, Fred, Graff, Marco Bicego, Messika, Roberto Coin, and Yoko London.
 We also offer a variety of high quality giftware, including writing instruments made by Montblanc.

-We have one primary channel of distribution, the retail division, which accounts for approximately 94% of net sales, as well as three other channels of distribution, namely e-commerce, wholesale, and gold exchange which combined accounted for approximately 6% of net sales.
+We have one primary channel of distribution, the retail division, which accounts for approximately 94% of net sales during each of fiscal 2024 and 2023, and 93% in fiscal 2022, as well as three other channels of distribution, namely e-commerce, wholesale, and gold exchange which combined accounted for approximately 6% of net sales during each of fiscal 2024 and 2023 and 7% in fiscal 2022.